Yasaman1997/Microprocessors-1/README.md

 In this section I'll provide some good practices on programming an ATmega microcontroller in assembly language with AtmelStudio 7.

 ## Writing to EEPROM
 This program is the first program I'll cover in these series.
 The objective is to write numbers 0-9 to the EEPROM Memory.
+In order to write the data into the EEPROM memory, we have to deal with some important registers:
+* EEARL & EEARH (EEPROM Address Register - Low & High bytes)
+* EEDR (EEPROM Data Register)
+* EECR (EEPROM Control Register)
+I believe two first registers are understandable for you.
+But the third register which is the EECR has to be explained more.
+EEPROM Control Register has 8 bits in which 4 of them are used by the microcontroller and is reserved.
+But the other 4 bits are known as:
+* EERE (EEPROM Read Enable bit)
+* EEWE (EEPROM Write Enable bit)
+* EEMWE (EEPROM Master Write Enable bit)
+* EERIE (EEPROM Read Interrup Enable bit)